EliAndrewC/l7r/rules/04-schools.md

 **Fifth Dan:**
-When you fail a wound check, calculate your serious wounds as if you had half your number of light wounds.
+When you fail a wound check, calculate your serious wounds as if you had half your number of light wounds (rounded down).

 ## Daidoji Yojimbo School